 We once thought women had freed themselves from their insecurities… Unfortunately, that’s far from the truth.
 Today, 2 in 3 women admit to feeling self-conscious about their bodies.
 And more than 1 in 10 women has already undergone cosmetic surgery(1).
 Which goes to show there’s still a long way to go before women fully embrace themselves.
 But before going under the knife, perhaps the answer lies in working on yourself to overcome your insecurities.
-Easier said than done — but where do you start?
+Easier said than done — but how exactly?
 Here are 10 tips to banish your insecurities for good!

 Tip no1: Ignore the beauty standards

 A second tip that ties closely to the first.
 The images you see on social media are often heavily edited: retouching software, filters galore, carefully crafted lighting and angles.
 The bodies on display are frequently far removed from reality.
-So, three things to do to overcome your insecurities: unfollow accounts that make you feel bad, seek out inspiring ones instead (body positivity, feminism) or ones that make you laugh — and above all, step away from social media.
+So, three things to do to overcome your insecurities: unfollow accounts that make you feel bad, seek out inspiring ones instead (body positivity, feminism) or fun ones (think illustrators on Instagram!) — and above all, step away from social media.
 It’s nothing more than a very filtered version of reality (and a real time drain!).

 Tip no3: Stop putting yourself down

-This one is all about self-confidence… Because yes, overcoming your insecurities requires working on your self-esteem.
-People with an inferiority complex tend to constantly put themselves down in front of others, even when they receive compliments or achieve great things.
-They feel like impostors, they downplay their accomplishments, and they automatically brush off any compliment by questioning its sincerity or significance.
-The goal, then, is to change that pattern: allow others to value you — by valuing yourself first.
+This is about a lack of self-confidence… Because yes, overcoming your insecurities requires working on your self-esteem.
+People who struggle with an inferiority complex tend to constantly put themselves down in front of others, even when they receive compliments or achieve great things.
+They feel like impostors, they downplay their accomplishments, and they automatically brush off any compliment by dismissing its weight (or sincerity!).
+The goal, then, is to change course: allow others to value you — by valuing yourself first.

 Tip no4: Stop fixating

 To overcome your insecurities, why not shift your focus to the things you love about yourself?
-A large part of insecurities are born from self-suggestion: we convince ourselves that our nose is awful, our thighs too big or our stomach not flat enough.
-The result: all attention becomes locked on that one insecurity, making it impossible to see anything else.
-It would do a world of good to redirect that focus onto your best features and highlight them: beautiful eyes, slim and long legs, enviable hair, glowing skin.
+A large part of our insecurities are self-created: we convince ourselves that our nose is awful, our thighs too big or our stomach not flat enough.
+The result: all attention becomes locked on that one insecurity, and we lose sight of everything else.
+It would do wonders to redirect that focus onto your best features and highlight them: beautiful eyes, slim and long legs, enviable hair, glowing skin.
 It works — and suddenly, your insecurities take up far less space!

 Tip no5: Back to reality